 1) Dropping levels of thyroid hormone stimulates the release of thyrotropin

 releasing hormone from the hypothalamus, resulting in TSH release from the

-2) Uptake of thyroid hormone precursors (tyrosine and the iodine needed as a cofactor), and their storage in the open spaces or follicles in the form of a "colloid" (thyroglobulin).
+2) Uptake of thyroid hormone precursors (tyrosine amino acids and the iodine needed as a cofactor), and their storage in the open spaces or follicles in the form of a "colloid" made largely of thyroglobulin (a globular protein made of lots of tyrosine amino acids linked together).
 In the storage follicles, iodine is attached to the tyrosine amino acids.
-And then
+And then:

-3) Under the stimulus of TSH, colloid molecules are chopped up and reformed into T3 and T4, which are reabsorbed into the follicular cells where the hormones are prepared for secretion.
+3) Under the stimulus of TSH, thyroglobulin molecules are chopped up and reformed into into two amino acid fragments (T3 and T4), which are prepared for secretion.

 1) Elevated blood thyroxin levels inhibit the release of thyrotropin releasing